 Now that you have a purpose and goal in mind, you can now focus on what design considerations you should take.

-Also keep in mind how building directories can help students find their way.
-When designing your campus map, consider how they can work in tandem with building directories or maps.
+Also, keep in mind how building directories can help students find their way.
+When designing your campus map, consider how they can work in tandem with building lists or maps.
 Knowing that there are supplemental guides, and how they look or work, can help you make an informative map that's not too busy.
-In addition, having temporary wayfinding signs placed strategically around large campuses can also help guide new students as they grow more familiar of the grounds.

 3. Provide a parking guide.

-Parking can be extremely important to a campus map, especially when a good portion of students live off campus and commute.
+Parking can be critical to a campus map, especially when a good portion of students live off-campus and commute.
 A color parking code for registered students, visitors, and staff and faculty will help students quickly understand which lots are off-limits.
-Also include a note about registration, emphasizing how important preregistration is if students do not want tickets their first week.
-By addressing parking from the get go, you can minimize congestion.
+Also include a note about registration, emphasizing how vital preregistration is if students do not want tickets their first week.
+By addressing parking from the get-go, you can minimize congestion.

-4. Put your campus in context with the larger environment.
+4. Put your campus in context with the broader environment.

 Your campus is not the only component that students are looking at when they are picking among colleges or universities.
-They are also questioning the type of environment the campus is connected to, and how it can support or hinder their social life or their career moves.
-Your campus map should also highlight these features as well, making the connection between life on and off campus visible.
+They are also questioning the type of environment the school connects to, and how it can support or hinder their social life or their career moves.
+Your campus map should also highlight these features, making the connection between being on and off-campus visible.

-For example, the Pioneer Valley in Western Massachusetts has a special 5 College consortium, connecting the five major colleges and universities in the area through a simple bus system, cross-campus courses, and clubs and activities.
-If your college or campus has a special relationship with other colleges, it's important to highlight it in some way to boost image.
-Having a map that can prominently display the bus stops to these colleges helps students understand how integral off campus connections are, and can generate a great conversation about what this relationship means to campus life.
+For example, the Pioneer Valley in Western Massachusetts has a unique 5 College consortium, connecting the five major colleges and universities in the area through a simple bus system, cross-campus courses, and clubs and activities.
+If your college or campus has a special relationship with other colleges, it's important to highlight it in some way to boost the image.
+Having a map that can prominently display the bus stops to these colleges helps students understand how integral off-campus connections are and can generate a great conversation about what this relationship means to campus life.

-In addition, you don't have to build a large map that will also include landmarks outside the campus, but you could include wayfaring signs to larger monuments.
-For example, a campus like Georgia Tech is right in thicket of Atlanta's city scene, with large city landmarks like the Aquarium close to campus.
-An arrow pointing the direction to large landmarks can help a map user visualize where they are on campus in relation to the city, and helps them realize how integrated the campus is to the larger city.
+Besides, you don't have to build a large map that will also include landmarks outside the campus, but you could consist of wayfaring signs to larger monuments.
+For example, a campus-like Georgia Tech is right in the thicket of Atlanta's city scene, with significant city landmarks like the Aquarium close to campus.
+An arrow pointing the direction to significant landmarks can help a map user visualize where they are on campus concerning the city, and helps them realize how integrated the campus is to the larger city.
 A small blurb on the side or back of the map that indicates nearby attractions can help emphasize that connection.